 - cross-infection and infectious disease

 - administration of medication

 - anaphylaxis procedures and management

 - building and equipment (including storage)

 - inadequate space for conducting activities and experiences

 - hazardous chemicals

 - electrical appliances

 - food preparation and storage

 - environmental influences such as shade, noise etc

 - sun safety

 - children's behaviours

 - water safety

 - fire equipment

 - pets and/or animals

 - inadequate supervision of children

 - children's activities and experiences

 - Work Health and Safety such as manual handling

 - non-compliance risk

 - hot drinks

 - transportation of children (regular outing and regular transportation)

 - excursions

+- potential emergencies

+- natural disasters

+- safe arrival of children

+- organisation culture (child-safe culture)

+- physical contact

+- training

+- online activities

+- electrical devices (photographs/videos)

+- privacy and confidentiality

-To maintain a child safe environment, we will adhere to our OSHC Service policies and procedures and conduct the following checklist and audits:
+To maintain a child safe environment, all staff and educators will adhere to our OSHC Service policies and procedures and conduct the following checklist and audits:

-[Primary policies - Emergency and Evacuation; Incident, Injury, Trauma and Illness; Safe Transportation of Children; Sun Safety; Administration of First Aid; Medical Conditions]
+[Primary policies - Administration of First Aid; Behaviour Guidance; Child Protection; Code of Conduct; Emergency and Evacuation; Incident, Injury, Trauma and Illness; Safe Arrival of Children; Safe Transportation of Children; Sun Safety; Medical Conditions]

-EMERGENCY AND EVACUATION PROCEDURES
+EMERGENCY AND EVACUATION PROCEDURES (National Principle 8)

 Management will ensure that copies of the emergency and evacuation floor plan is displayed in prominent positions near each exit of the service premises, including indoor and outdoor learning areas.

-All staff are familiar with emergency evacuation procedures and regulatory requirements.
+All staff and educators are familiar with emergency evacuation procedures and regulatory requirements.
 Rehearsals for emergency and evacuation procedures, including lock downs, are conducted at least once every 3 months.
 Records will be kept for all rehearsals.